hyperspy/hyperspy/doc/user_guide/samfire.rst

 Strategies
 **********

-While operating, SAMFire uses a list of strategies to determine how to select next pixel and estimate its starting parameters.
+During operation SAMFire uses a list of strategies to determine how to select the next pixel and estimate its starting parameters.
 Only one strategy is used at a time.
-Next strategy is activated when no new pixels are able to fit using the current one.
+Next strategy is chosen when no new pixels are can be fitted with the current strategy.
 Once either the strategy list is exhausted or the full dataset fitted, the algorithm terminates.

 There are two families of strategies.
 In each family there may be many strategies, using different statistical or significance measures.